 Also see what LGBT happenings are going on in the Commonwealth at large at www.lgbtmassvacation.com.

-Boston also hosts one of the oldest Gay Pride Parades in the nation every June with a week long Festival.
+Boston also hosts one of the oldest Gay Pride Parades in the nation every June with a week long Festival that is ranked as one of the best Pride festivals in the nation by AFAR.
 The festivities kick off with the raising of the pride flag on City Hall Plaza.
 With block parties, harbor cruises, dances and more the celebration grows larger with each passing year.
 See this year's events at Boston Pride Since 1986 the From all Walks of Life now AIDS Walk Boston continues to be one of June's major LGBT events.

 The Gay Travel Information Blog visited Boston in the spring of 2013 - Here's a clip from their blog: